 Prep Work

-In a medium bowl combine crab meat with finely chopped onions, shallots, red bell pepper and celery.
+In a medium bowl gently combine crab meat with finely chopped onions, shallots, red bell pepper and celery.

-Add crushed garlic, capers and roasted jalapenos.
+Add crushed garlic, capers and Jalapeno.

 Stir in lemon juice and Worcestershire sauce.

-Stir in bread crumbs, chopped Italian parsley.
+Stir in bread crumbs and chopped Italian parsley.

-Now add salt and pepper.
+Add salt and pepper.

 Cooking